cgarbin/cot6930-natural-language-processing/assignment2/README.md

 first word in each line is the document class, followed by tab, then followed by the document.
 The document is already tokenized and stemmed, each word separated by a space.
 Stop words have already been removed.

-TODO: add link to an overview of how to prepare a document - perhaps in appendix to not break the flow?

 ```
 student	brian comput scienc depart ... advisor david wood tabl content  ...